10 Ancient Mysteries Researchers Still Can’t Explain

 About 2,700 years ago, the Egyptian port city Thonis-Heracleion served as the gateway to the Mediterranean, but the urban center was lost in time for thousands of years.
 It wasn’t until the early 2000s that a group of divers stumbled upon some ancient artifacts.
 Eventually, they found out an entire city was buried underwater by the Egyptian coast, complete with bridges, 16-foot statues, animal sarcophagi, and other ancient marvels.
 Archaeologists can’t be sure how an entire city ended up in the Mediterranean Sea, but they believe that toward the end of the first century BC, a combination of tsunami, earthquake, and rising sea levels caused the soil to liquefy enough to sink fully before AD 800.
 Visit these other 15 places that might disappear in your lifetime before it’s too late.

 Two distinct but similar writing styles—Linear A and B—have been found on ancient Minoan relics, but researchers are still scratching their heads over the former.
 Greek-based Linear B was cracked in 1952 and represents syllables rather than letters.
 Still, that knowledge hasn’t opened the door to deciphering Linear A, which was used between 1800 and 1450 BC.
-Learn about the 15 most mysterious sites in Ireland.
+And yet, science can actually explain these 13 unsolved mysteries.

 Gianni Dagli Orti/Shutterstock